citizenfx/natives/CAM/SetGameplayCamRelativePitch.md

 ```

 This native sets the camera's pitch (rotation on the x-axis).
-Parameters:
-x = pitches the camera on the x axis.

 ## Parameters
 * **angle**: the angle to rotate the camera by